Data Model

 - A position and time where water from a pond is sampled for analysis

 In the case of beached fish, an Event can represent the position and time of recording of each individual dead fish in one extreme, or the total count of dead fish across the beach reported as a single point in the other extreme.
 In the context of a wet market, the definition of Event can be applied to the market, to vendors, to the stalls of vendors, or to the cages in the stalls at time t.
-For study A the Event could the grid cell where traps are deployed, whilst for study B it could each trap within a grid cell.
+For study A, the Event could be the grid cell where traps are deployed, whilst for study B it could represent each trap within a grid cell.

 Key attributes of a Event include: